Job opening: PhD position in automatic video subtitling¶

 - The master’s degree requirement is unfortunately firm, and out of my control.

-- We are looking for a starting date of Sept-Dec 2022.
+- We are looking for a starting date of around March 2023.
 Please specify your availability in the application.

 - If you want to do your master’s at the UvA and work with me, emailing me does not help; you must apply to the program.
 At UvA, master’s students usually are not attached to research labs, but me or my LTL colleagues can advise your thesis project in the second year.